 Payments and disbursements of financial aid sometimes create credit balances on student accounts.
 Federal regulations stipulate that a credit balance can only be kept on the account for future charges upon written authorization from the student or the student's parent.
 Bluffton University does not pay interest to students/parents on student accounts that have credit balances.

 Finally, federal regulations require that "a student or student's parents be notified of the amount of Title IV, HEA (Higher Education Act) program funds the student can expect to receive, and how and when those funds will be paid."
-Much of this information is outlined in the billing and refund information, 2013 -2014 packet.
-Specific reference to billing and cash management is also outlined in materials sent from the financial aid office, specifically the award letter, policies brochure, and loan authorization form.
+Much of this information is outlined in the billing and refund information, 2017 -2018 packet.
+Specific reference to billing and cash management is also outlined in materials sent from the financial aid office, specifically the award letter, the policies brochure and the loan authorization form.
 Additional copies are available upon request from the financial aid office.

 Students who withdraw from Bluffton University and follow the approved withdrawal procedures (see Refund Policies, University Catalog) will receive refunds for instructional fees, room, and board according to the following schedule: